 - Secondary school-aged siblings of students currently enrolled in the primary campus.

 - Students who live within the primary catchment, but upon enrolment would be attending the secondary campus.

 - Students who live within the secondary catchment, but upon enrolment would be attending the primary campus.

-- Subject to available Student Enrolment Capacity, places will only be available to out-of-catchment enrolments if they satisfy the school’s criteria for placement in a Program of Excellence and the defined number of places has not been filled by in-catchment enrolments.
-Sufficient Student Enrolment Capacity must be reserved for future in-catchment growth.
+- Students who satisfy the school’s criteria for placement in a Program of Excellence and the defined number of places has not been filled by in-catchment enrolments.

 Under the Department’s State Education Fees procedure, a principal of a state school with an approved School EMP, is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens’ Association) where: